akka/akka/akka-docs/src/main/paradox/serialization.md

 ## Introduction

-The messages that Akka actors send to each other are JVM objects (e.g. instances of Scala case classes).
+The messages that Akka actors send to each other are JVM objects @scala[(e.g. instances of Scala case classes)].
 Message passing between actors that live on the same JVM is straightforward.
 It is done via reference passing.
 However, messages that have to escape the JVM to reach an actor running on a different host have to undergo some form of serialization (i.e. the objects have to be converted to and from byte arrays).

-Akka itself uses Protocol Buffers to serialize internal messages (i.e. cluster gossip messages).
-However, the serialization mechanism in Akka allows you to write custom serializers and to define which serializer to use for what.
+The serialization mechanism in Akka allows you to write custom serializers and to define which serializer to use for what.

+@ref:[Serialization with Jackson](serialization-jackson.md) is a good choice in many cases and our recommendation if you don't have other preference.

+[Google Protocol Buffers](https://developers.google.com/protocol-buffers/) is good if you want more control over the schema evolution of your messages, but it requires more work to develop and maintain the mapping between serialized representation and domain representation.

+Akka itself uses Protocol Buffers to serialize internal messages (for example cluster gossip messages).

 ## Usage

 ### Configuration

-For Akka to know which `Serializer` to use for what, you need edit your [Configuration](), in the "akka.actor.serializers"-section you bind names to implementations of the `akka.serialization.Serializer` you wish to use, like this:
+For Akka to know which `Serializer` to use for what, you need edit your configuration, in the "akka.actor.serializers"-section you bind names to implementations of the `akka.serialization.Serializer` you wish to use, like this: